dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/CNV_somatic/overview-CNV_somatic.rst

 5. Run Allele Specific Piecewise Constant Fitting (ASPCF)

-- it is a preprocessing step that fits piecewise constant regression functions to both the Log R and the BAF data at the same time.
+- it is a preprocessing step that fits piecewise constant regression to both the Log R and the BAF data at the same time.
 This method identifies regions (segments), which are genomics regions between two consecutive change points.
 Each segment has assigned a single LogR value and either one or two BAF values (a single BAF equal to 0.5 is assigned if the aberrant cells are discovered as balanced).
 The segmented data are saved to a `png` file.
 After this operation, partial results are saved to a `tsv` file containing the information about: LogR and BAF for both germline and somatic samples, LogR and BAF segmented for the tumor sample.

 6. Run allele specific copy number analysis of tumors (ASCAT)